Tearsheet

 AI Analysis | Feedback

-Kenneth Young, Chairman and Chief Executive Officer
+Kenneth Young - Chairman and Chief Executive Officer

 Kenneth Young has served as Chief Executive Officer of Babcock & Wilcox (B&W) since November 2018 and Chairman since September 2020.
-He brings more than 30 years of global operational, executive, and director experience, primarily within the energy, communications, and finance industries.
-Mr. Young is credited with driving a turnaround at B&W, improving profitability, increasing bookings, revenues, and earnings, and reducing senior debt.
-He has also led acquisitions to expand the company's product portfolio and launched B&W's ClimateBright™ suite of technologies.
-Prior to joining B&W, he served as President of B. Riley Financial, Inc. and Chief Executive Officer for B. Riley Principal Investments, a wholly-owned subsidiary of B. Riley Financial.
-Before B. Riley, he held executive leadership positions with Lightbridge Communications Corporation (LCC), where he was President and CEO from 2008 to 2015, leading the company's sale.
-He also held senior executive positions with Liberty Media's TruePosition and various roles within the AT&T Corporation.
-Mr. Young has served as a director for several companies, including Orion Energy Systems Inc and Liberty Tax Inc.
+He brings over 30 years of global operational, executive, and director experience, primarily within the energy, communications, and finance industries.
+Mr. Young is noted for his strategic acumen and transformational leadership, driving a turnaround at B&W by improving profitability and reducing senior debt.
+He previously served as President of B. Riley Financial, Inc. and Chief Executive Officer for B. Riley Principal Investments, a wholly-owned subsidiary of B. Riley Financial.
+Before B. Riley, he held executive leadership positions with Lightbridge Communications Corporation (LCC), a large independent telecom construction and services company, where he led the company's sale in 2015.
+Prior to LCC, Mr. Young held C-level positions within several of Liberty Media's subsidiaries and executive management positions at Cingular Wireless, SBC Wireless, Southwestern Bell Telephone, and AT&T. He has also served on the boards of directors for nine public companies.

-Cameron Frymyer, Executive Vice President and Chief Financial Officer
+Cameron Frymyer - Executive Vice President and Chief Financial Officer

-Jimmy B. Morgan, Executive Vice President and Chief Commercial Officer
+Jimmy B. Morgan - Executive Vice President and Chief Commercial Officer

-Christopher S. Riker, Executive Vice President and Chief Operating Officer
+Chris Riker - Executive Vice President and Chief Operating Officer

 AI Analysis | Feedback